Luciana Alvarado: Senior

 Alvarado turned senior in 2018.
 She competed vault, beam and floor at the 2018 Pacific Rim Championships, and bars and beam at the Central American and Caribbean Games, but did not reach the finals.
 She made her senior debut in the all-around at the 2018 Pan American Championships, placing 18th.

 In 2019, Alvarado competed vault and beam at the FIT Challenge in Belgium, finishing 12th with the Costa Rican team.
 She represented Costa Rica at the 2019 Pan American Games, placing 13th in the all-around final.
 Alvarado made her World Championship debut at the 2019 World Championships.
 She placed 104th in the all-around during qualifications, missing out on an Olympic berth due to a fall.

 At the 2021 Pan American Championships, Alvarado scored a 50.833, taking the bronze medal in the all-around behind Rebeca Andrade of Brazil and Martina Dominici of Argentina.
 However, Dominici was later disqualified after she had tested positive for a banned substance, making Alvarado the all-around silver medalist.
 Alvarado also qualified to the balance beam final, where she went on to win the gold medal.
 Based on the result of the all-around, she earned a continental quota spot to the Tokyo Olympics, becoming the first Costa Rican gymnast to qualify for an Olympic Games.

 At the 2020 Summer Olympics, Alvarado placed 51st in the all-around during qualifications with a score of 51.306, and did not advance to the final.
 During the competition, Alvarado incorporated a tribute to the Black Lives Matter movement into her floor exercise choreography by taking the knee and raising her fist towards the sky.

+Collegiate career

+Alvarado currently competes for Central Michigan University.